Why Some Brand Marketers Are Going Back To Their Roots With Mix Modeling | AdExchanger

 But that means setting aside larger sums for testing and vendors.
 For instance, Carter’s added Verity, a marketing automation startup, and is evaluating new attribution vendors.

-It’s not a coincidence that the brands which are heavily invested in measurement overhauls are companies with large marketing budgets and large first-party data sets, like Activision, Carter’s and American Express, which also switched in the past year from an MTA model to MMM.
+It’s no coincidence that the brands, which are heavily invested in measurement overhauls, are companies with large marketing budgets and large first-party data sets, like Activision, Carter’s and American Express, which also switched in the past year from an MTA model to MMM.

 Some data-heavy brands are still committed to MTA.
 But vendors and investors see the trend to alternate attribution clearly enough.